1ran-wang/CSC369-Notes/exam_review.md

   + Like a seperate process but shares the same address space
 - What is the difference betweem user-level threads and kernel-level threads?
 - How are new processes created?
 Deleted?
 Zombies?
-  + created by another process, then OS
+  + created by using fork() which creates and initializes a new PCB and address space
-    1. Create a new process with a new PCB, address space structure and allocate memory
+    * initializes the address space with a copy of the entire contents of the address space of the parent
-    2. Load executable and initialize start state for process to ready
+    * initializes the kernel resources to point to the resources used by parent
-    3. Change state to running
+    * places the PCB on the ready queue
   + deleted by calling exit() where a process voluntarily releases all resources
     * but OS waits until the process is done running and context switch to another process is completed before freeing memory
   + when a process exits it is a zombie until its parent cleans up the rest of the retained data